What is Rosemary?

 Make rosemary salt.
 Rosemary salt is excellent for adding extra flavour to any dish.
 To make the rosemary salt, combine ¼ cup (75 g) of coarse salt and one teaspoon (1 g) of dried Rosemary in a food processor.
 Pulse the mixture to mix the salt and Rosemary thoroughly.
 Transfer the mixture to an airtight container and let it rest for a day.

-- Use rosemary salt instead of regular salt to season any foods, such as soups, stews, salads, meats, vegetables, popcorn, and more.
+- Use rosemary salt instead of regular salt to season foods such as soups, stews, salads, meats, vegetables, popcorn, and more.

 - For best results, use the salt within a year.

-- You can also add lemon, lime, or orange zest to the salt as well.
+- You can add lemon, lime, or orange zest to the salt.